salto-io/salto/docs/user_guide.md

 For example you can create the folder `static-resources/ProfileClasses` and move the `ApexFileForProfile.cls` there, and update the NaCl file to point to `ProfileClasses/ApexFileForProfile.cls`.

-If the `file` function points to a non existing file, the preview / deploy operations will warn and stop.
+If the `file` function points to a non existing file, the deploy operation will warn and stop.

 **NOTE:** If you remove the Static File usage (remove the `file(...)`), the referenced static file is not deleted.